Life is much easier if you play to your strengths.

 We also need to take personal responsibility for being honest with ourselves and others about where we thrive and where we struggle.
 This is the key to being able to succeed.
 If you only ever do your job to get a paycheck, you will inevitably lose interest, get frustrated, and achieve less than stellar results.
 But if you show up to work every day with a purpose, feel you are well suited to what you are doing, and see yourself making a positive difference, you will be amazed by what’s possible.

-What was put in is much easier to focus on than what was left out.
+What God put in is much easier to focus on than what was left out.

 - Embrace What Makes You Special (capacity-building.com)